kagit00/schedule_x/Readme.md

     - LSH (Locality-Sensitive Hashing) for large-scale similarity detection
     - Metadata-weighted comparisons when metadata keys and weights matter
     - Flat strategy as a simple fallback for small sets or limited metadata
-- Applies pruning (often Top-K per node) to keep results manageable.
-- Stores candidate edges in LMDB (and optionally PostgreSQL depending on implementation).
+- Stores candidate edges in LMDB (and optionally PostgreSQL).

 Output:
 - Candidate edges (potential matches) stored where the next stage can read them efficiently (commonly LMDB).